venantvr/Neo4j.Tools.Write/README.md

         }
     }

 The *fluent* variable is an instance of the class built upon the *Neo4jClient.Extension* library.
 You have to specify the *DomainMapping* object that figures how your entities will map to the nodes.
+You specify to the *Encypher* method objects that should be at both ends of the relation.
+It is possible to chain *Encypher* methods so you can complete a very large set of inserts within a single transaction.
+It is also possible to pass the objects that will be inserted as nodes to the relation to be able to qualify it with properties.
+A complete use-case is to come.

 You will then specify the *Newtonsoft Contract Resolver*, used to define how C# objects and properties will be serialized into JSON.